20 best Hokkien prawn mee stalls in SG for the avid Singaporean foodie [Nov 2024 update]

 The name Nam Sing Hokkien Fried Mee is well-known and popular among frequent visitors to Old Airport Road Food Centre.
 They’ve been around since the 1960s, and have even been covered by multiple news outlets.

-The founder Mr Ng Tong and his older brother started out as coolies at Rochor Road in the 1940s before they switched to selling noodles.
+The founder Mr Ng Tong and his older brother started as coolies at Rochor Road in the 1940s before they switched to selling noodles.

 Hokkien mee - Nam Sing Hokkien Fried Mee